IO Browser

 - Memory: Values are transferred in the direction specified by the binding.

 Note that only writable signals may be written to.
-Therefore, it is not possible to bind an output tag to a readable signal.
-Furthermore, readable signals can only be transferred to the PLC.
-Therefore, the direction for bindings of tags to readable signals cannot be changed.
-The direction for bindings of tags to writable signals can be toggled by clicking the binding direction icon in the left-most column of the binding table.
+It is not possible to bind an output tag to a readable signal.
+Readable signals can only be transferred to the PLC.
+The binding direction of tags to readable signals cannot be changed.
+The binding direction of tags to writable signals can be toggled by clicking the binding direction icon in the left-most column of the binding table.

 Adding Servers